paulmolloy/self-driving-udacity/CarND-LaneLines-P1/writeup.md

     min_line_length = 5
     max_line_gap = 20
 `
-I then drew the lines on top of the image.
+After all of this then I drew the lines on top of the image.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by filtering the lines into left lines and right lines in seperate lists based on the slope which I calculated based on the two points for each line.